nfzaltay/nfzaltay/README.md

 ### Hi, I'm Nafiz Altay 👋

-I am a Data Scientist  as an Industrial Engineer.
+I am a Data Scientist.
 I have an entrepreneurial mindset and always passionate to produce products with data added value.

-I am sure you will find some of my upcoming content and project useful if you are interested with Python, Tableau, Power BI and especially Data Science.
+Currently professionally working on ELT with Meltano, dbt, Airflow, Redshift and PowerBI.

-There will be interesting projects in here, I recommend keep follow from now.
+Especially experienced with machine learning.

 ### Connect with me: